 Here’s where the Billy Sumo story gets interesting.
 In the year 2000, when Billy turned 18, the pressure to become a professional sumo wrestler became all too much for him, so he packed his bag, boarded a plane (with extra large seats) and headed off to Australia for his ‘gap’ year, experience the lifestyles of the much loved and far away land of Australia!

-Of course when Yunomi arrived in Airly Beach, QLD to hit the great barrier reef as a starting point, people kept asking him his name, to which he politely replied “Yunomi”.
+Of course when Yunomi arrived in Airlie Beach, QLD to hit the great barrier reef as a starting point, people kept asking him his name, to which he politely replied “Yunomi”.
 This obviously caused a bit of confusion with the locals…“No Mate, I don’t know you, that’s why I asked your name“.
 It was soon decided, with Yunomi’s newly found mates from Queensland that he shall be known as Billy Sumo.

 Billy fell in love with the ways of Australia and decided to stay.
 By stroke of fate, he now follows in his father footsteps combined with his love for the Australian people, he has embarked on a mission “TO SAVE” the average Aussie on all household bills.
 Billy Sumo – Australia’s Favourite Bill Squashing Sumo!

 Reo and Fuji couldn’t be more proud of their son, a noble cause for a noble family.
 They continue to visit Billy each year here in Australia and have even contemplated retirement here to be closer to Billy.
-Whilst Fuji is a little disappointed in the lack of Sumo wrestling action, she has taken a liking to lawn bowls where she enjoys an Asahi each end.
+Whilst Fuji is a little disappointed in the lack of Sumo wrestling action, she has taken a liking to lawn bowls where she enjoys an Asahi after each game.

 Such a super simple ways to save money.
 Thanks guys.